-The UN established the International Day of Peace by unanimous resolution in 1981, declaring it a day “devoted to strengthening the ideals of peace, both within and among all nations and peoples.”
+The UN established the International Day of Peace in 1981, declaring it a day “devoted to strengthening the ideals of peace, both within and among all nations and peoples.”

 All are welcome to enjoy a buffet of gourmet vegetarian food donated by local restaurants, supervised children's activities hosted by the Reynier Village Neighborhood Association, and a live music program, featuring local musical groups that reflect the remarkable diversity of the neighborhood.